 If you hold a driver’s licence, you are probably already familiar with some aspects of the graduated licensing system.

 More commonly known as “driving lessons,” the “learning” component is the first part of the graduated licensing system.
-By following the Road Safety Education Program – Driving a Passenger Vehicle (PDF, 732.4 ko)This file does not meet the Web accessibility standard., your teenager will acquire the knowledge and skills needed to become a safe driver.
+By following the Road Safety Education Program – Driving a Passenger Vehicle (PDF, 732.4 ko), your teenager will acquire the knowledge and skills needed to become a safe driver.

 Moreover, the rules below apply in order to let young learners gain driving experience while protecting them from risky situations: